linuxkay/TH692_maintenace/README.md

 Network Camera management

 ## Description
-Sync date and time of TH692 remotely.
+Sync date and time TH692 network cam remotely.

-Programs to sync date and time of network isolated TH692 camera (wich does not have internet access).
+Programs to sync date and time of network isolated TH692 camera (wich does not have internet access only LAN).

 ## Memo